adjust-icon

 • A set of APIs from these app stores that allow developers to retrieve referral content in their apps.

-• A referrer parameter that app stores, such as Google Play and Huawei App Gallery, accept in their app page URLs on their store websites.
+• Areferrer parameter that app stores, such as Google Play and Huawei App Gallery, accept in their app page URLs on their store websites.
 Here is how the referrer parameter is populated:

 • When a user clicks on an Adjust link, the Adjust server passes a unique identifier called reftag.
 This identifier is assigned to the click and into the referrer parameter.
 To know more about reftag, visit Reftag.